Featured Cosmetic Ingredient Of The Week – Orange Peel Wax

-Our Specialty Soaps offer completely different blends of food grade, natural vegetable oils in each different bar to allow more choice in the oils which go on your body.
-Our Shea Butter Specialty Soap contains 35% unrefined Shea Butter!
+Our Specialty Soaps offer entirely different blends of food grade, natural vegetable oils in each different bar to allow more choice in the oils which go on your body.
+Our Shea Butter Specialty Soap contains 35% Organic Fair Trade unrefined Shea Butter!
 We also offer Neem and Tea Tree, Hempseed with Rosemary, Baby Almond, Avocado with Spearmint and Sunflower Oil Soap in this line.

 Soap Alchemy Soaps, except for our Goat Milk line of soap, are Certified Vegan!
 What you do get is a pure soap that rinses clean away and is good to use on your hands, face and entire body!
 We even have customers who use it on their hair!

 Be Good to Your Body, Be Good to the Earth.

-Our bars of soap not only claim to be natural, they are and they are safe for the environment.
-From the paper we use to package it, to our display boxes, our marketing materials and the inks used in our printed materials, you can bury it in the ground and it will break down naturally leaving nothing behind to harm the environment.
-Our wrappers and marketing materials are printed with soy inks on 100% recycled paper, our boxes are made with FSC Certified paperboard and printed with linseed oil inks and our soaps use all natural, earth friendly ingredients.
+Our bars of soap not only claim to be natural, but they are also safe for the environment.
+From the paper we use to package it, to our display boxes, our marketing materials and the inks used in our printed materials, you can bury it in the ground, and it will break down naturally leaving nothing behind to harm the environment.
+Our wrappers and marketing materials, printed with American soy inks on 100% recycled paper, our boxes are made with FSC Certified paperboard, printed with linseed oil inks.
+Our soaps use all natural, earth-friendly ingredients.

 tim @ May 9, 2010

 Natural Goat Milk Soap from Soap Alchemy is made moisturizing Goatmilk, rich Cocoa Butter with and other oils.
 The base is Soybean, Coconut and Palm Oils as well as Cocoa Seed Butter, Jojoba and Goat Milk, of course!
 What else can be said about Goat Milk that isn’t already know?
 Our Soap Alchemist has created a line of Goats Milk Soap with a creamy, rich soft lather.
 Treat your entire body, hands, face and hair.
 We use a special process to enrich our Goatsmilk soap with the highest Goat Milk content.
 Great of sensitive, dry skin as well as normal.
 Once you try our Goatsmilk soaps you will know what the difference is.